pazguille/scrollshit/README.md

 # scrollshit

+I hate scroll hijacking and those websites who steal or change your browser’s normal behavior.

-> A JavaScript library to take full control of the user’s scroll actions (aka parallax scrolling).
+> 💩 A JavaScript library to hijacking the user’s scroll 💩

 ## Demo